 - Deep brain stimulation (DBS) is an experimental procedure that puts thin electrodes deep within the brain to directly stimulate areas that handle emotions.

-- Ketamine is a medication that can be administered intravenously to treat severe depression.
+- Ketamine is a medication that can be administered intravenously or through an inhaled nasal mist to treat severe depression.
 It is becoming more widely available for depression that is not treatable with conventional means.

 What Else You Can Do